 There are Confirmation Classes once every two years.
 Those who wish to be confirmed usually need to be at least 14 year and have sought the advice of the Rector.
 During the year prior to Confirmation, three or four monthly groups are convened which enable the Confirmation Group to get to know each other, and learn basic Christian beliefs in a relaxed setting.
 Closer to the date of Confirmation, ten weekly groups are convened which look at Christian beliefs in more depth.

 Energise is a form of Youth Fellowship organised with other parishes in the Rural Deanery.
 A varied programme is a arranged for teenagers for the 3rd Thursday of the month.

-There are monthly Family Services in St Patrick’s and in St Columba’s.
-These services of worship are open to everyone, but the language, format and themes are all geared towards children and teenagers.
-Both services are slightly shorter than normal worship, in order to allow for tea/coffee for the adults and activities for the children.
-In St Patrick’s the Family Service is at 10:15am on the third Sunday of each month, whilst in St Columba’s it is at 11:30am on the second Sunday of each month.
+There is a monthly Family Service on the second Sunday of each month in St Columba’s.
+This service of worship are open to everyone, but the language, format and themes are all geared towards children and teenagers.
+This service is slightly shorter than normal worship, in order to allow for tea/coffee for the adults and activities for the children.

 A Children’s Talk is given at most morning services in St Columba’s.
 This short address is given after the second Bible reading and before the children go out to Sunday School.
 Often it presents the message of one of the Bible readings in a very simple way which the children grasp.
 The adults generally appreciate the simple message as well!